KobayashiComputing/DailyDues/dev_diary.md

 ## 2025-09-03: (Wednesday)
 Added code to get the task records out of the database and create a dictionary for each record that includes the field name and the data (so this will all still work if any fields are inserted at a later date - hopefully).
 Then wrote a function in the Task object to create a task object from a dictionary (slyly named it 'newTaskFromDictionary()').
 Everything is working except I need to write convertor functions to handle converting the datetime and deltatime objects to and from strings to store in the database.

+Read from database working, but need to sanitize the text fields in case they have any quote marks in them.

+ToDo: think about if session start, stop, and paused DTG should be propagated as "None."